Backcountry Accommodation Guide

 Types of Backcountry Accommodation

-Wilderness camping in Canada is free available, away from towns and settlements.
+Wilderness camping in Canada is available for Free if you move away from towns and settlements.
 For campers who want to live a unique experience out in the backcountry, this is the ultimate wilderness accommodation.
 It gives you a maximum amount of freedom and lets you appreciate nature up close.

 Various car rental companies offer camping equipment rental in addition to car rental.
 This might be worth checking out, especially if you’re planning to travel on a budget.